Tao242dn/algo-rpg-cli/README.md

    pip install -r requirements.txt
    ```

-5. Create .env file to use the Gemini API, you'll need an API key.
+5. Create <b>.env</b> file to use the Gemini API, you'll need an API key.
 If you don't already have one, create a key in [Google AI Studio](https://aistudio.google.com/app/apikey).
    ```env
    API_KEY=YOUR_API_KEY
    ```